andriikamanin/Spring-Android-AmazonS3/README.md

-Here’s the README in English:

-⸻

-S3 Image API

 This project is an API for working with AWS S3.
 It allows you to upload and download images to/from S3 cloud storage using Spring Boot.